2024–25 Championnat National 2

-The 2024–25 Championnat National 2 is the 27th season of the fourth tier in the French football league system in its current format.
-This season the competition is contested by 48 clubs split geographically across three groups of 16 teams.
+The 2024–25 Championnat National 2 was the 27th season of the fourth tier in the French football league system in its current format.
+This season the competition was contested by 48 clubs split geographically across three groups of 16 teams.
 A total of 11 clubs were promoted from Championnat National 3 and four were relegated from Championnat National, the tier above.
-The previous season had 56 clubs in four groups with five relegated clubs each; the reduction in teams is part of a restructuring of the French football league system between 2022 and 2026.
+The previous season had 56 clubs in four groups with five relegated clubs each; the reduction in teams was part of a restructuring of the French football league system between 2022 and 2026.

-The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
+The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.
 On 1 August 2024, FC Girondins de Bordeaux was relegated from Ligue 2 directly to Championnat National 2 due to being placed in financial administration.